 What is a Credit Union?

 Credit union members share a common bond, such as where they work or live.
-SESLOC serves those who live, work, worship or attend school in San Luis Obispo and Northern Santa Barbara Counties.
+SESLOC serves those who live, work or attend school in San Luis Obispo and Northern Santa Barbara Counties.
 Our members are local, so money stays local, and SESLOC stays community focused.